jon49/blog/content/post/scribble_filter_now_available_and_other_muses.md

 I got the sale software all installed so I can sell the [Scribble Filter](http://www.spreadsheetbudget.com/products/scribble-filter/).
-Thereâ€™s still a few changes I wanted to make with it.
-I wasnâ€™t entirely thinking when I added the ability to filter ranges directly when I add (among others).
+There’s still a few changes I wanted to make with it.
+I wasn’t entirely thinking when I added the ability to filter ranges directly when I add (among others).
 I should have made it [more compliant to what Microsoft does](http://office.microsoft.com/en-us/excel-help/using-structured-references-with-excel-tables-HA010155686.aspx#BMstructured_reference_syntax_rules).
-Iâ€™ll be working on changing that around now.
+I’ll be working on changing that around now.
 It will probably be a little while before I incorporate all of that into the filter.
-If the sales do well then Iâ€™ll make it more powerful otherwise I wonâ€™t be able to justify the time.
+If the sales do well then I’ll make it more powerful otherwise I won’t be able to justify the time.

 On a side note.
 It is interesting how long this project took.
 I spent